markojevtic/restful-api/README.md

     And the result have status 200
 ```

-_B. an API user cannot accept a declined offer_
+_B. an API user cannot accept a not new offer_
 ```
 Given an existing tender
     with an accepted offer with id 1